 1 The word of the LORD came to Jonah the son of Amittai saying, 2 "Arise, go to Nineveh the great city and cry against it, for their wickedness has come up before Me."
 (Jonah 1:1-2)

 Without preamble the story of Jonah begins with the divine commission to go to Nineveh and announce judgment.
-Nineveh was the capitol of Assyria, located on the Tigris River about 220 miles NNW of the present city of Baghdad.
+Nineveh was the capital of Assyria, located on the Tigris River about 220 miles NNW of the present city of Baghdad.
 It was originally built by Nimrod, grandson of Noah.
 The city flourished from 800 to 612 B.C.
 Nineveh is referred to as a "great city" four times in this short book (1:2; 3:2-3; 4:11) and was of considerable size.
 (See the note on chapter three below.)

 Instead of obeying God, as a good prophet of Israel would do, Jonah had the audacity to head in the opposite direction (verse 3).
 He went to Joppa, a port of debarkation located on the Mediterranean coast.
 At the time Joppa was situated at the extreme north of Philistia and on the same latitude as Shiloh.
 Joppa is located some thirty-five miles northwest of Jerusalem.
 Joppa dates from 1650 B.C. and had the only natural harbor between Egypt and Tyre.
 When Canaan was conquered, the tribe of Dan received Joppa; but it never came firmly into Hebrew hands.
 The Philistines took the city, but David recaptured it.
 Solomon developed it into the major port serving Jerusalem.
 To Joppa rafts of cedar logs were floated from Lebanon to be transported to Jerusalem for Solomon's splendid Temple (2 Chron 2:16).
 Phoenicia had control of Joppa in the time of Jonah.